Ankitkj1999/Flutter-Exercise-Timer/README.md

 # Exercise Timer

-A Tabata training interval timer written with Flutter.
+A exercise training interval timer written with Flutter.

 You can try an online demo here: https://gfg-flutter-story.web.app/#/